ForgeEssentials/ForgeEssentials/README.md

 ForgeEssentialsMain
 ===================
 The Forge Essentials project consists of a permissions and protection system to be used with forge servers, incorporating WorldEdit and WorldGuard functionality.
-More info can be found at the #forgeessentials IRC channel on EsperNet.
+More info can be found <a href="https://github.com/ForgeEssentials/ForgeEssentialsMain/wiki/About-ForgeEssentials">here</a> or on our IRC channel (#forgeessentials on EsperNet).

 Setup
 =====